 WHAT YOU NEED TO KNOW:

 ADHD is a condition that affects your child's behavior.
 Your child may be overactive and have a short attention span.
-ADHD may make it difficult for him to do well at home or in school.
-He may also have problems getting along with other people.
-ADHD usually starts before age 7 and is more common among boys.
+ADHD may make it difficult for him or her to do well at home or in school.
+He or she may also have problems getting along with other people.
+ADHD usually starts before age 12 and is more common among boys.
 The exact cause of ADHD is not known.

 - You feel like hurting your child.

 Call your child's doctor if: